WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

  * attributes: Optional attributes of the block to assign.
- * rootUID: Optional root UID of block list to append.
+ * rootClientId: Optional root client ID of block list on which to append.
  * index: Optional index where to insert the default block

 ### updateBlockListSettings